 Ushuaia sits directly on the coast, and there is a pathway along the Beagle Channel and Avenida Prefectura Naval Argentina.
 Along the path, there are some pretty green spaces and parks, lookouts over the water, and statues.
 Occasionally, you’ll see vendors that set up stalls to sell handmade goods here.
 If you are looking to book a tour of sorts, quite a few tour agencies sit along this road as well.

 This pathway is a nice place to take in both the city and the mountain views.
 We visited Ushuaia just before winter when the sun rose late and set early, so we caught a few sunrises and sunsets along this path.

 3. Shop for souvenirs in the heart of town

 Whether you’re looking for souvenirs for yourself, postcards, gifts, or other knick knacks, there are plenty of options.
-It’s pretty cool to bring something home from El Fin del Mundo (End of the World)!
+It’s pretty cool to bring something home from El Fin del Mundo (the end of the world)!

 4. Hit the slopes

 We arrived in Ushuaia a little too early for ski season, but we would have loved to get some turns in if we had been there in the heart of winter.
 Cerro Castor is a ski hill that sits about a 30-minute drive from Ushuaia.
 The hill isn’t huge, but it offers runs for a variety of skill levels.
-There are also dining options, clothing rental, and lodging, though many choose to stay in Ushuaia.
+There are also dining options, clothing rental, and lodging at the mountain.
 Outside of boarding or downhill skiing, you can ice skate and cross country ski here too.

 If you are looking for something a little more extreme, you can heli ski or ski one of the glaciers in the area.
 Glaciar Martial has a small ski area if you want easy access to one of the glaciers.
 There are also other ski touring options available if you want to further explore the nearby mountains.